RocketChat/handbook/product/development/development-guidelines.md

 **When**

-* When changes are made during release candidate cycle to in order to add something missing or fix something added during the last development cycle and _not published to a final release yet_.
+* When changes are made during release candidate cycle to in order to add something missing or fix something broken during the last development cycle and _not published to a final release yet_.

 Example of **good** PR titles: